 - The IRS must assess the tax debt 8 months (240 days) before you file for bankruptcy.

 If you meet all of the rules above, then your tax debt is generally dischargeable in Chapter 7, 11, and 13 of the bankruptcy code under 11 U.S.C. § 523.
 However, calculating the dates for each of the rules above can be tricky and hiring an experienced bankruptcy attorney will help ensure that appropriate deadlines are met.

 It is important to note that filing fraudulent returns or willfully evading taxes could give the IRS the ability to argue that your IRS debt should not be discharged.
 However, merely failing to pay your taxes is insufficient to trigger this exception due to the case Dalton v.
 Internal Revenue Service, 77 F.3d 1297, 1301 (10th Cir.
 1996).

-Immediately Stop IRS Collection, Levy, and Federal Tax Liens
+Bankruptcy Stops IRS Collection, Levy and Federal Tax Liens

 The IRS will not be able to take your wages, liquidate your bank account, or start new collection actions once your bankruptcy case is filed.